 Elsewhere, the UK’s first depachika will open at the Japan Centre on London’s Panton Street.
 Chopsticks at the ready...

-Explore more of Japan with The Rough Guide to Japan.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Explore more of Japan with The Rough Guide to Japan Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
 Header image: Atiwat Witthayanurut/Shutterstock.

 Tamara is a former snowboard instructor who's been a freelance travel writer for 12 years.
 She loves snowboarding, hiking, mountain biking and scuba diving, and the regions she knows best are Asia, America and Africa.
 Europe-wise she knows Germany and France very well.
 In normal times she does two or three trips a month.
 Follow her on Twitter